National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Review the priority topics to ensure that assessment of these would be consistent with the organizational purpose.

 Processes for ranking assessment priorities range from being highly subjective (e.g., informal opinion of a small group of experts) to quantitative (e.g., using a mathematical formula) (Donaldson 1992; Eddy 1989; Phelps 1992).
-Box 37 shows a quantitative model for priority setting.
-The Cochrane Collaboration uses a more decentralized approach.
-Starting with topics suggested by their review group members, many Cochrane Collaboration review groups set priorities by considering burden of disease and other criteria, as well as input from discussions with key stakeholders and suggestions from consumers.
-These priorities are then offered to potential reviewers who might be interested in preparing and maintaining relevant reviews in these areas (Clarke 2003).
+Box VI-3 shows a quantitative model for priority setting.
+The Cochrane Collaboration has used a more decentralized approach in which review groups use a range of different priority-setting systems (Clarke 2003; Nasser 2013).
+Starting with topics suggested by their members, many Cochrane Collaboration review groups have set priorities by considering burden of disease and other criteria, as well as input from discussions with key stakeholders and suggestions from consumers.
+These priorities have been offered to potential reviewers who might be interested in preparing and maintaining relevant reviews in these areas.

 - Prevalence of a health condition

 - Potential of results to change health outcomes

 - Potential of results to change costs